-Use extra-fine lace weight alpaca yarn and
+Use extra-fine lace weight alpaca yarn and a big Tunisian crochet hook. for the Convertible Smokestack Vest |

 2018 Update: I revised this post and created a permanent page for it at my new website.